reactjs/react.dev/src/content/blog/2024/12/05/react-19.md

 #### How to upgrade {/*how-to-upgrade*/}
 See the [React 19 Upgrade Guide](/blog/2024/04/25/react-19-upgrade-guide) for step-by-step instructions and a full list of breaking and notable changes.

+_Note: this post was originally published 04/25/2024 and has been updated to 12/05/2024 with the stable release._